-Lisa Johnson Mandell is the author of Career Comeback: Repackage Yourself to Get the Job You Want.
-She is an award-winning multi-media journalist and TV host.
+This article is adapted from Career Comeback: Repackage Yourself to Get the Job You Want.

 Your resume is supposed to be an advertisement for your own professional brand, but a few years ago, mine was showing me off to be about as cool as Betty Crocker.
 In particular, one line near the top seemed to be a stopper for hiring managers: “More than 25 years of experience.”